by Jodie Renner, editor & author

 Another related technique I find less than compelling is starting with the character on the way to something eventful, and as they’re traveling, they’re recollecting past or recent events in lengthy detail.
 It’s much more engaging to start with the protagonist interacting with others, with some tension and attitude involved.
 Then work in any necessary backstory info bit by bit as the story progresses, through dialogue, brief recollections or references, hints and innuendo, or short flashbacks in real time.
 And through reactions and observations by other characters.

-Contrary to what a lot of aspiring authors seem to think, readers really don’t a lot of detailed info right away on characters, even your protagonist.
+Contrary to what a lot of aspiring authors seem to think, readers really don’t need a lot of detailed info right away on characters, even your protagonist.
 Instead, it’s best to introduce the character little by little, in a natural, organic way, as you would meet new people in real life.
 You might form an immediate physical impression, especially if you find them attractive or repugnant.
 You notice whether they’re tall or short, well-groomed or scruffy, timid or overbearing, friendly or cold, intelligent or dull, charismatic or shy.

 If you’re interested in them, if you find them intriguing, you pay attention to them, ask them questions, and maybe ask others about them.
 You gather info on them gradually, forming and revising impressions as you go along, with lots of unanswered questions.
 Maybe you hear gossip and wonder how much of it is actually true.
 Through conversation and observation, you formulate impressions of them based on what they (or others) say, as well as their attitude, personality, gestures, expressions, body language, tone of voice, and actions.